-A union is encoded by first writing an int value indicating the zero-based position within the union of the schema of its value.
+A union is encoded by first writing a long value indicating the zero-based position within the union of the schema of its value.
 The value is then encoded per the indicated schema within the union.

-For example, the union schema ["null", "string"] would encode:
+For example, the union schema ["string", "null"] would encode:

-• null as zero (the index of "null" in the union):
+• null as the integer 1 (the index of "null" in the union, encoded as hex 02):

-• the string "a" as one (the index of "string" in the union, encoded as hex 02), followed by the serialized string:
+• the string "a" as zero (the index of "string" in the union), followed by the serialized string: